 9) Unity Consciousness

 In this state, one lives in the realm of oneness.
 When we reach the fourth state or apply the correct process to remove bias and prejudice barriers, we can get glimpses of oneness.
-These glimpses of oneness are temporary but show us what is possible.
+These glimpses of oneness are temporary, but show us what is possible.
 Unity is the highest state of awareness one can achieve in ordinary reality.

 10) Unbound Awareness

 In this partition, we combine four states.
 We start with lucid dreaming and add the Shamanic Journey.
-Then we combine the fourth and tenth states of consciousness.
+Then, we combine the fourth and tenth states of consciousness.
 You don’t achieve this state unless you’ve done serious inner work.

 Summary

-These ten levels of consciousness are the main ingredients for our life experiment.
+These ten levels of consciousness are the key ingredients for our life experiment.
 But, like a rainbow, there are varying degrees of each.
 For example, as you learn to lucid dream, the first step is knowing when you are in the dream state.
 But now, you do not yet have control over what’s happening.

 Those new to meditation only realize they reach the 4th state when they leave it.
 You don’t recognize it at first because it lacks internal dialogue, a state where time does not exist.
 As you become more familiar with this state, you’ll look forward to the peace while basking in the silence.
 This will help us understand the difference between a state of emotional enchantment and a genuine change in awareness.